softserveinc-rnd/biolock-api/README.md

 # Biolock API

+Biolock is a smart system developed by SoftServe for continuous authentication and monitoring of human well-being, based on electrocardiogram (ECG) analysis with biosensors embedded into a vehicle’s steering wheel and a mobile application

-Biolock API is API interface for training and testing ECG data for authentication user.
+Biolock API is cloud based REST API interface for enrollment and verification of user by ECG data.

 ![Workflow](img/WorkFlow.png)